Bonny-kato/r3-utils/README.md

 pnpm add react react-dom react-router zod dayjs @bonny-kato/localstorage @bonnykato/simple-db
 ```

+And if you are using `RedisStorageAdapter` make sure `ioredis` package is installed

 ## Features

 - 🪝 **Hooks**: Custom React hooks for working with React Router and common web application patterns